fugu2000/madlib/README.md

 # Challenges
 * Absent workers
-* pronouns in array list
+* pronouns in array list (just reusing it was hard)
-* Re-using the same variables
+* Re-using the same variables (storing these were never figured out)
 * none of these ever were solved 😭